Neuroblastoma Treatment (PDQ®): Treatment - Health Professional Information [NCI] - General Information

 Guidelines for pediatric cancer centers and their role in the treatment of pediatric patients with cancer have been outlined by the American Academy of Pediatrics.
 At these pediatric cancer centers, clinical trials are available for most types of cancer that occur in children and adolescents, and the opportunity to participate in these trials is offered to most patients and families.
 Clinical trials for children and adolescents with cancer are generally designed to compare potentially better therapy with therapy that is currently accepted as standard.
 Most of the progress made in identifying curative therapies for childhood cancers has been achieved through clinical trials.
 Information about ongoing clinical trials is available from the NCI Web site.

 Dramatic improvements in survival have been achieved for children and adolescents with cancer.
 Between 1975 and 2002, childhood cancer mortality has decreased by more than 50%.
-For neuroblastoma, the 5-year survival rate has remained stable at approximately 87% for children younger than 1 year and has increased from 37% to 65% in children aged 1 to 14 years.
+For neuroblastoma, the 5-year survival rate in the United States has remained stable at approximately 87% for children younger than 1 year and has increased from 37% to 65% in children aged 1 to 14 years.
 Childhood and adolescent cancer survivors require close follow-up since cancer therapy side effects may persist or develop months or years after treatment.
 (Refer to the PDQ summary on Late Effects of Treatment for Childhood Cancer for specific information about the incidence, type, and monitoring of late effects in childhood and adolescent cancer survivors).

 Neuroblastoma is predominantly a tumor of early childhood, with two-thirds of the cases presenting in children aged 5 years or younger.
 Neuroblastoma originates in the adrenal medulla or the paraspinal sites where sympathetic nervous system tissue is present.
 These tumors can be divided into low-, intermediate-, and high-risk groups as illustrated in the Stage Information section of this summary.
 Low- and intermediate-risk patients usually have localized disease or are infants aged 18 months or younger.
 In rare cases, neuroblastoma can be discovered prenatally by fetal ultrasonography.